shanethehat/gravatar-drupal8/README.txt

 admin/appearance/settings and the approprate user roles have the 'use gravatar' permission assigned to them at admin/people/permissions.

+Gravatar support is implemented as a field formatter for the user profile image, so you must select the Gravatar formatter for the user profile field at admin/config/people/accounts/display/.
+You must also ensure that the image style is set to "None (Original Image)".

 FREQUENTLY ASKED QUESTIONS
 --------------------------